nhuynh3/kaja/README.md

 ## Electron Cloud
-### (insert tagline)
+Refine your Jewels

 ### Overview:
 <Please describe this product or service including any machine learning models used>
-Electron Cloud is a marketplace platform for independent jewelery owners to sell to buyers unable to find the perfect pieces elsewhere.
-Electron Cloud uses machine learning to determine the optimal pricing of jewelery pieces and buyer demand for categories of items.
-The platform uses constrained optimization to maximize expected profits of independent jewelery owners.
+Electron Cloud is a marketplace that connects independent jewelry makers to buyers.

+In this repository, you'll find the technology that powers the core pricing service offered to jewelers on Electron Cloud.
+Our platform uses machine learning to determine the optimal pricing of jewelry pieces based on interest in an individual jeweler's work and generalized market demand.
+We make use of constrained optimization to maximize expected profits of an independent jewelry owner's portfolio of products.

 ### Model Equations: